 In early September 2016, over 6,000 delegates attended the IUCN congress in Hawaii.
 More than 90% of members voted against all future domestic ivory sales by adopting Motion 007.
 Several countries voted against motion 007 namely Japan, South Africa, Thailand, Vietnam and Namibia.
 (South Africa and Namibia threatened to resign from the IUCN).

 In 2015 the presidents of the USA and China undertook to impose a near total ban of ivory trade.
-Hong Kong has committed to phase out ivory trade over the next five years.
-However, South Africa, Namibia and Zimbabwe have submitted proposals to CITES to re-open discussions at CoP17 surrounding the Decision Making Mechanisms for ivory trade.
+Hong Kong has committed to phasing out the ivory trade over the next five years.
+However, South Africa, Namibia and Zimbabwe have submitted proposals to CITES to re-open discussions at CoP17 surrounding the Decision Making Mechanisms for the ivory trade.

 On the opposing side, 29 African states formed the African Elephant Coalition and have submitted proposals to CITES for consideration at CoP17 to upgrade all African elephants to Appendix I (countered by South Africa, Namibia, Zimbabwe) and to agree to close all domestic ivory trade.
 The European Union, WWF and CITES are rejecting both these opposing proposals.